 Unless your Federal student loan and other financial aids are not sufficient to pay off for your college, it is time to consider Private student loans.
 It may be difficult if there is no credit or bad credit.
 A score below 630 is needed which is tricky.

-How to apply for the federal loan with bad credit?
+How to apply for a federal loan with bad credit?

 Federal student loans generally provide a lower rate of interest than private student loan providers.
 Federal student loan comes with an income-driven repayment plan which will make your payments as small portions of income and the term of your payment will be lengthy.